LeonLow97-Sandbox/docker-and-kubernetes-bootcamp/memshad_mannambeth/ckad/k8s-configuration.md

 - `RequiredDuringExecution`: any existing Pods that are running on Nodes and do not meet the change in Node Affinity Rules will be evicted.

 ---

+## Taints and Tolerations vs Node Affinity

+- By setting taints on Nodes and tolerations on Pods, it does not guarantee that the Pod will be scheduled on the Node with acceptable taint.
+The Pod can be scheduled to another Node with no taint at all.
+- By setting Node Selector and Affinity and Nodes and Pods, the Pods will now be placed onto the respective Nodes.
+However, other Pods that do not have any selectors (affinity rules) can be placed onto Nodes with labels.
+- To solve this, use a combination of taints and tolerations, as well as node affinity.
+This allow us to:
+  - Restrict Pod placement on specific Nodes using Taints and Tolerations
+  - Specify preferred Nodes for scheduling using Node Affinity.